Cosmo517/maze_generator/README.md

 This was made for Windows and will (almost certainly) only run on windows.

+Use the setup.exe and MazeGameSetup.msi to install the game and play.

 Controls:
 - w - moves upward
 - a - move left